cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 OOTC automatically creates a static NAT between this public IP address and the private IP address of the VM.

-If elastic IP is in use (with the NetScaler load balancer), the IP address initially allocated to the new VM is not marked as elastic.
+If elastic IP is in use, the IP address initially allocated to the new VM is not marked as elastic.
 The user must replace the automatically configured IP with a specifically acquired elastic IP, and set up the static NAT mapping between this new